-CHAPTER 13 FIRST AID
+FIRST AID

 The principles and practice of First Aid are based on the principles of practical medicine and surgery, knowledge of which, in case of accident or sudden illness, enables trained persons to give such skilled assistance as will preserve life, promote recovery and prevent the injury or illness becoming worse until medical aid has been obtained.
+The First Aider's responsibility ends as soon as medical aid is available.
+But he/she should stand by after making report to the Doctor in case he/she can be of further assistance.